 From time to time, UHST supporters express an interest in visiting the schools.
 Working with the schools we identify a period, every couple of years, when the schools gear themselves up to welcoming visitors.

-The schools favour participatory activities which give students an opportunity to listen to, practice and improve their spoken English and to learn other skills.
-Activities include short illustrated talks on topics of interest and a range of supporting activities, such as discussion groups, debates, music, arts, drama and sports.
-There will also be an opportunity to discuss the work and needs of the schools with students and staff.
+If you come along you will have an opportunity to lead or take part in activities with students.
+These might include short talks on topics of interest, discussions, debates, music, arts, drama and sports.
+There should also be an opportunity to discuss the work and needs of the schools with students and staff.

 Participating in the Friendship Week activities will give you a good insight into rural schooling in Uganda and a feel for their development and funding needs.
 The students will benefit from having an opportunity to speak with first language English speakers.

 International Friendship Visits were suspended in 2019 due to the Covid pandemic.
 We did not want to risk taking Corona Virus to vulnerable rural communities.